Bachelor's Entry - FAQs

 Eligibility

 The Mid-Career Transition to Teaching Program - Bachelor of Education (Technological and Applied Studies) pathway is seeking industry professionals and tradespeople with significant subject expertise and experience to transition into secondary teaching.
-To be eligible you must:
+To be eligible applicants must:

 1. be an Australian citizen or permanent resident